 If you want to be a happy, successful athlete, it means that you need to find a way to listen to what your body is telling you, knowing that its messages will be different every day.

 The “method” is simple: listen to the calm inner messages of your heart.

 When your body is sick, it makes you feel bad.
-When the body is primed with health and energy, it announces the fact by the feelings of the heart.
+When the body is primed with health and energy, it announces the fact by positive, upbeat feelings of the heart.

 Those feelings are your personal, internal coach.
 When you work too fast or too long, the body will let you know by a subtle feeling of unease — of “wrongness” or disharmony — in your heart.
 Those feelings can tell you, very precisely, exactly how your body can train for optimal results on a given day.

 It can take many years to learn to respect those feelings and adjust our training accordingly.
 Why wait that long?
 Start making the experiment now!
-You’ve got nothing to lose but a shopping basket piled high with negatives – overtraining, regression, and poor results will soon become a distant memory.
+You’ve got nothing to lose but a shopping basket piled high with negatives – over-training, regression, and poor results.
+With a little adjustment, the cart will be empty and the negatives will soon become a distant memory.

 “The Secret to F-M’s Success: There Is No Secret,” Tom Leo and Donnie Webb, Syracuse.com, December 10, 2010. http://bit.ly/2JT3vnn.